 1-2 t Italian seasoning (I use less if I use a can of tomatoes with Italian seasoning or seasoned meatballs.)

 1 zucchini, chopped

 2 c small pasta (dried mini ravioli are shown in these photos)

 Saute onion & celery in olive oil.
 Add the beans, tomatoes, chicken stock, carrots, Italian seasoning, & meatballs.
 Bring to a boil, reduce heat and simmer for 20-30 minutes.
 Add zucchini, squash, & pasta.
 Simmer another 10-15 minutes.

 Serve with grated Parmesan on top and some crusty French bread.

-If you like soup, you’ll enjoy these posts, too:
+If you liked this meatball minestrone soup, you’ll enjoy these recipes, too: